blackbird38/tour-of-heroes-app/steps.md

 Toggle a CSS style class with a class binding: ```[class.selected]="hero === selectedHero"``` - when the current row hero is the same as the selectedHero, Angular adds the selected CSS class.
 When the two heroes are different, Angular removes the class.

 #### ```ng generate component hero-detail```

+* created a separate, reusable HeroDetailComponent.
+* used a property binding to give the parent HeroesComponent control over the child HeroDetailComponent.
+* used the @Input decorator to make the hero property available for binding by the external HeroesComponent.